Plotting for the web

 1 Plotly

-Plotly backends many languages now but IIRC it was originally a JS library, and does great at off-the-shelf browser plots.
-It support high-resolution print-quality graphics, vector rendering and so on, and maybe the best documentation out of everything here.
+Plotly backends many languages now but IIRC it was originally a JS library and does great at off-the-shelf browser plots.
+It supports high-resolution print-quality graphics, vector rendering and so on, and maybe the best documentation out of everything here.
 See plotly.

 2 echarts